-As a precursor to the general algorithm, we derive the elimination algorithm for this restricted class of graphical models.
+We now derive the elimination algorithm for trees.
 First we set an elimination ordering of the nodes such that x_1 is the last element.
 (We will discuss the implications of this ordering later.)

 Recall the elimination algorithm:

 - 1. Choose an ordering I such that the query node is last. - 2.
 Place all potentials on the active list. - 3.
 Eliminate each node i - (a) Take the product of active functions that reference x_i .
 Pop them off the active list. - (b) Form the intermediate function $m_i(\cdot)$ by summing over x_i . - (c) Put the intermediate function on the active list